alanlau54/SimpleRebalance/README.md

 # Simple Rebalance Agent
 This is sample project that implements a simple portfolio rebalancing module.
 The project contains a portfolio holding equity positions.
-Each position has a ticker,shares, target allocation and actual allocation.
+Each position has a ticker, shares, target allocation and actual allocation.
 As prices fluctuate, the actual allocations of investments may diverge from the target allocations.

 ##Technical Design Decisions
 * Single theaded for simplicity.
 No need to add locks and sychronize changing quote prices.